timmoffett/software-development-security/README.md

 ### Assumptions

-1. Example 1 has 4 or more vulnerabilities.
+1. example1.cs has 4 or more vulnerabilities.
-2. Example 2 has 1 or more vulnerabilities.
+2. example2.py has 4 or more vulnerabilities.
-3. Example 3 has 1 or more vulnerabilities.
+3. example3.aspx has 1 or more vulnerabilities.
-4. Example 4 has multiple vulnerabilities.
+4. example4.java has multiple vulnerabilities.
-5. Example 5 has 1 or more vulnerability.
+5. example5.c has 1 or more vulnerability.

 ### Considerations